sleekweasel/CgiAdbRemote/README.md

 representing `POWER`, `HOME`, `BACK`, and `MENU`, a text entry box for sending key events to the device, and buttons to rotate the display.

+Since some devices don't support the `input tap/swipe` command, the experimental `multitouch` and `older devices` buttons are provided: these are incomplete, but available in case they're better than nothing.
+The `Keyboard` button works once `multitouch` has been engaged, but can in principle operate with `input` mode too. `Keyboard` buttons don't currently cause a screen refresh.

-The screen updates automatically every seven seconds, or one second after the last operation unless a new operation resets the timer.
+The screen updates automatically every seven seconds, or one second after the last interaction unless a new interaction resets the timer.
 (This is to allow typing and sequential drag/click operations to be performed rapidly without the screen update getting in the way.)